asmitazgit/Quiz-Generator-BedRock-Flow/README.md

+Quiz-Generator-BedROCK  Agent
+##Goal
+An intelligent agent built  using BedROCK Flows which triggers Lambda Function where Lambda Function queries AstraDB to retrieve context of studt material.

 User → Bedrock Flow → Lambda Function → AstraDB → Bedrock Agent → Foundation Model → Quiz Output

 ### 🔹 How It Works